-For unconditional admission, a student must have a minimum cumulative undergraduate grade point average of 3.0 (or 3.2 in the last 60 hours).
+For unconditional admission, a student must have a minimum cumulative undergraduate grade point average of 3.2.

 For conditional admission, academic proficiency must be established by a minimum cumulative undergraduate grade point average of 3.0.

 Students who earn "D" or "F" grades in graduate work elsewhere will not be admitted to the program.
 Students who earn "F" grades in the MPA at Arkansas State University will not be re-admitted to the program.